MirantisContainers/mke-docs/content/docs/operations/backup-restore/external.md

 2. Edit the `storage_provider` section of the MKE configuration file to point to the IAM credentials file, including the profile name.

-3. Create an S3 bucket.

-4. Point the configuration to the S3 bucket and region.

     Example configuration:

     ```yaml